[DISCLOSURE: Cards from our partners are mentioned below.]

 Keep in mind, new homeowners should be extremely careful not to apply for any new lines of credit during the mortgage-application process, which could jeopardize closing.
 But once the paperwork is signed, you can consider a new piece of plastic.
 Just make sure your credit is ready to go; you typically need a good credit score to qualify for the better cards out there, and you don’t want to risk incurring an inquiry only to get denied.
 (You can see where your credit currently stands by viewing two of your credit scores, updated each month, for free on Credit.com.)
 It’s also important to read the terms and conditions carefully to be sure a particular credit card is right for you.
 With that in mind, here are five credit cards for new homeowners to consider.

-American Express’s Blue Cash Preferred credit card (see full review here) offers both strong rewards and an introductory financing offer, allowing new homeowners to earn cash back when they stock up their fridge and buy furniture or decor.
-You can earn 6% cash back on up to $6,000 spent each calendar year at grocery stores, and 3% cash back at select department stores.
+American Express’s Blue Cash Preferred credit card offers both strong rewards and an introductory financing offer, allowing new homeowners to earn cash back when they stock up their fridge and buy furniture or decor.
+You can earn 6% cash back on up to $6,000 spent each calendar year at grocery stores (then 1%), and 3% cash back at select department stores.
 You can also rack up 3% cash back at gas stations and 1% cash back on all other purchases.
 New accountholders can receive a 12-month 0% introductory APR on new purchases and $150 cash back when they spend $1,000 on new purchases within three months.
 After the introductory period, your APR will fall between 13.24% and 23.24%, based on your creditworthiness.
 There is a $0 intro annual fee for the first year of Card Membership, then a $95 annual fee for this card.
 [Editor’s Note: The terms and conditions of the American Express Blue Cash Preferred have changed since this article ran and this particular offer is no longer valid.]

 3. U.S. Bank Cash+ Visa